vishvAsa/notes/sapiens/branches/Aryan/satem/balto-slavic/slavic/rus/articles/ukraine-invasion/rob-lee/rob-lee-notes.md

 Worth noting that a long-term occupation of more Ukrainian territory comes with serious risks and costs for Russia.
 It has committed the vast majority of its ground units to the war in Ukraine.
 The Russian military isn't in a great position to respond to other crises.

+In addition, a declaration of war and mobilization raises the personal stakes for Putin.
+Failing to win would place his position at even more risk.
+Ultimately, it depends what Putin's objectives are now.
+Occupying more of Ukraine isn't a long-term sustainable solution as long as Ukraine continues to fight.
+So Russia would have to make this war unsustainable for Kyiv.
+Continued NATO/EU support would be even more critical.

 ## US Resupply
 One of the points I made before the war is the US lacks many of the weapons that would be most useful for Ukriane, such as long-range loitering munitions like the Harop, 30km-range Spike NLOS ATGMs, and ground-based short and medium-range air defense systems.
 The US military lacks those weapons because its has a dominant air force, but that means the US doesn't have many of the right weapons to equip a military that lacks a strong air force.